Evolving Curricula with Regret-Based Environment Design: Adversarially Compounding Complexity

 \begin{accelremark} If \method{} reaches a Nash equilibrium, then the student follows a minimax regret strategy. \end{accelremark}

-In stark contrast, other evolutionary approaches primarily justify their applicability solely via empirical results on specific domains.
-As we will show next, a key strength of \method{} is its generality, as it can produce highly capable agents in a diverse range of environments, without domain knowledge.
+In contrast, other evolutionary approaches primarily justify their applicability solely via empirical results on specific domains.
+As our experiments show, a key strength of \method{} is its generality.
+It can produce highly capable agents in a diverse range of environments, without domain knowledge.